Balvir Singh: Commissioner

 Singh voted in favor of the 2018 County budget, which resulted in a reduction in property taxes.
 The budget also called for a cut in the amount of money going into the Burlington County farmland preservation and open space fund since only two farms had applied for the program during the 2018 fiscal year, and neither accepted the county's offer.

 At the March 19, 2018 Board meeting, Republican Commissioner introduced a resolution to expand the Burlington County Women's Advisory Council's size from 15 to 20 members.
 Singh and Pullion expressed concern that current members were being dismissed and that new members were being chosen without a public advertisement of the vacancies.
 The resolution passed along a party-line vote.

 On June 13, 2018, Singh and Pullion cast dissenting votes on a motion to grant an $89,500 contract for architectural services for security studies within the schools of Burlington County.
 During the meeting, a resident addressed the Board and alleged that the firm had donated to Republican campaigns in the past.
-Singh and Pullion cited the firm that was granted the contract, alleging that the appointment was made for political reasons.
+Singh and Pullion cited the firm that was granted the contract, alleging that the appointment had been made for political reasons.

 In January 2019, Singh joined with fellow Democrats on the Board to rescind the county's so-called "double dipper ban," which would prohibit Burlington County from employing any individual already collecting a taxpayer-funded pension unless they agreed to freeze their pension payments.
 Singh argued that the ban prevented hiring experienced individuals for publicly funded jobs within the county.

 Personal life

-Balvir Singh was born in India, and immigrated to US during childhood with his family.
-He grew up in a one-bedroom apartment in Burlington City.
+Singh was born in India, and was raised in a small village in Punjab.
+He immigrated to the United States in 1999 with his family at the age of 14.
+He grew up in a one-bedroom apartment in Burlington City, where he attended Burlington City High School.
 Singh has been married to his wife, Sandeep Kaur, since 2010.
-The couple have three children: son Gaganjeet Singh, daughter Gurleen Kaur Singh, and son Avijeet Singh.
+The couple have four children: son Gaganjeet Singh, daughter Gurleen Kaur, son Avijeet Singh, and daughter Avleen Kaur.
+He is Sikh, and of Punjabi descent.